Glossary of Foreskin Restoration Terms

 -

-The process by which skin cells become the rigid, as they move to the surface of
+The process by which dead skin cells become the rigid, as they move to the surface

-the epidermis (outer layer of skin), where they are eventually sloughed off.
-The
+of the epidermis (outer layer of skin), where they are eventually sloughed off.

-glans is exposed after circumcision, it dries out and more skin is allowed to build
+circumcision, the glans dries out and more skin than usual is allowed to build up

-up on top of it.
-People sometimes refer to this as keratinization of the glans, a
+on top of it.
+Restorers often refer to this as keratinization of the glans, a

 -